 at present

-It is nothing short of a challenge to find suitable nouns to describe who I would be.
+It is nothing short of a challenge to describe who I would be.
 Being a human is my species.
 Being a woman, my gender.
-Being a scientist, my former education and Enna is my artist name.
+Being a scientist, my former education, and Enna is my artist name.

 But who am I?